Consolidated Bank Ghana: Overview

-Consolidated Bank Ghana Limited is a large financial services organization, serving large corporations, high net-worth individuals, non-governmental organizations, regular customers and small and medium sized enterprises.
+Consolidated Bank Ghana Limited (CBG) is a large financial services organization, serving large corporations, high net-worth individuals, non-governmental organizations, regular customers and small and medium sized enterprises.
 As of 31 December 2021, the bank had total assets of GHS:10,751,164,000 (US$1,449,578,900), with shareholders' equity of GHS:801,545,000 (US$108.
 1 million).
 As of October 2019, CBG had 114 branches, 119 ATMs and approximately one million customers.
+Its executive management includes Nana Ama Poku as Deputy Managing Director, Corporate Resources; Thairu Ndungu as Managing Director, Operations; and Daniel Wilson Addo as Chief Executive Officer.

 History

-In September 2017, the Bank of Ghana directed all universal banks in Ghana to raise their minimum capital reserves from GHS:120 million (US$22.8 million) to GHS:400 million (US$73.4 million).
-Five banks that failed to meet the minimum requirements were merged, namely Construction Bank, Beige Bank, Royal Bank, UniBank and Sovereign Bank.
-On 1 August 2018, the banking licenses of those five banks were cancelled and their assets and selected liabilities were merged to form Consolidated Bank Ghana Limited.
-In addition, these five banks had committed regulatory breaches that made it impossible for them to operate as banking institutions, so Bank of Ghana closed them and fired their boards and senior management.
+In September 2017, the Bank of Ghana directed all universal banks in Ghana to raise their minimum capital reserves from GHS: 120 million (US$22.8 million) to GHS: 400 million (US$73.4 million).
+Five banks that failed to meet the minimum requirements were merged, namely Construction Bank, the Beige Bank, the Royal Bank, UniBank and Sovereign Bank.
+On 1 August 2018, the banking licenses of these five banks were cancelled and their assets and selected liabilities were merged to form Consolidated Bank Ghana Limited.
+In addition, these five banks had committed regulatory breaches that made it impossible for them to operate as banking institutions, so the Bank of Ghana closed them and fired their boards and senior management.

 Recapitalization

-The Government of Ghana issued a bond worth GHS:5.76 billion (US$1.2 billion) to retire the debt of the insolvent five banks.
+The government of Ghana issued a bond worth GHS: 5.76 billion (US$1.2 billion) to retire the debt of the insolvent five banks.
 In addition, the government availed Consolidated Bank with GHS:450 million (US$94.76 million) to serve as reserve capital.

 Ownership

-Consolidated Bank Ghana Limited is 100 percent owned by the Government of Ghana.
+Consolidated Bank Ghana Limited is 100 percent owned by the government of Ghana.